 |Elliott Sound Products||Project 44|

-Using a dual-gang pot allows both supplies to be set simultaneously to the same voltage, and you can add metering for voltage and current if you want to.
+Using a dual-gang pot allows both supplies to be set simultaneously to the same voltage (close enough - there's rarely a need for absolutely accurate voltages for most circuits), and you can add metering for voltage and current if you want to.
 These will add substantially to the cost, but can be very useful.
+An ammeter for each supply is highly recommended, as that lets you see immediately if the current is higher than expected.

 |This project requires knowledge of mains wiring.
 If you are unfamiliar with (or justifiably scared of) the household mains supply - DO NOT ATTEMPT CONSTRUCTION.|

-The power supply is based on the LM317 and LM337 variable 3-terminal regulators ICs, and while it is no powerhouse, it is quite satisfactory for testing most power amps, as long as there is no speaker connected.
+The power supply is based on the LM317 and LM337 variable 3-terminal regulators ICs.
+While it is no powerhouse, it is quite satisfactory for testing all preamps, many other projects, and even most power amps, as long as there is no speaker connected.

 Figure 1 shows the complete circuit diagram, and it is quite simple.
 There are only a few things that you need to be careful with (apart from the mains wiring), and these are ...